earthlab/macrosystems_fieldwork_hub/uas_digital_mapping_workflow.md

 # UAS Digital Mapping Workflow
 This document provides a high level view of how to perform the Macrosystems UAS digital mapping workflow.
 It links out to other more low-level workflows contained in this repository.
 This workflow is similar to that for NEON AOP digital mapping, but with some slight differences.

+Note that this workflow is designed to allow digital mapping on ArcGIS FieldMaps.
+While there is an open source alternative (QField), this is newer and not as stable as of when this workflow was initiated in 2022-2023.

 1. Establish plot locations
 2. Generate plot files
 3. Fly UAS plot (see [UAS Field Protocols](https://github.com/earthlab/macrosystems_fieldwork_hub/blob/main/low-level-workflows/uas_field_protocols.md))